-- 2.23.
-Rights of way improvements are aimed at benefiting the public but it is important to not lose sight of the fact that landowners have a special interest.
-Public rights of way usually go across private land and can cause problems for farmers, golf course owners and others.
-The Countryside Code provides valuable advice for land managers as well as users on rights, responsibilities and liabilities.
-This makes it easier for visitors to act responsibly and for landowners to identify threats to visitor safety. - 2.24.
-Positive working with farmers and land managers is essential.
-In the ROWIP area these interests range from individual farmers to large estates including the Duchy of Cornwall and the National Trust.
-The AONB management plans highlight this co-operative working.
-The FC, Woodland Trust and private woodland owners are also interested parties. - 2.25.
+- Woodland Trust and private woodland owners are also interested parties. - 2.29.
 Apart from private land, people also look to local authority parks and open spaces to provide recreational access, as well as land held by other public bodies.
-It is important that relevant estate managers are fully involved with implementation of the ROWIP. - 2.26.
+It is important that relevant estate managers are fully involved with implementation of the ROWIP. - 2.30.
 Whilst concentrating on rights of way, the Authorities also have to be mindful of heritage and nature conservation interests.
 These are spelled out in the policy documents listed in Chapter 4.
 They also include features of local interest such as stone stiles and distinctive types of gate and surface treatment.
 The presence of ancient monuments and other archaeological features and diversity of wildlife and habitats add to the attraction of the rights of way.
 The use of the network must not conflict unduly with wider objectives, both in areas with formal designations and across the PROW network.
 Improvements should consider the value of features that are distinctive to a locality or period of time.